AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-manage-bid-multipliers.md

 ---
 # Manage Bid Multipliers for Placements

-You can create and manage bid multipliers, by which a bid is multiplied to increase or decrease the bid, for your existing placement targets of [eligible target types](#bid-multiplier-by-target).
+You can create and manage bid multipliers, by which an algorithmically computed bid is multiplied to increase or decrease the bid, for your existing placement targets of [eligible target types](#bid-multiplier-by-target).
 You can either manually edit bid multiplier values for one placement or upload a spreadsheet with values for one or more placements.

 By default, the bid multiplier for a target is 1.00, which means that the bid isn't adjusted for that target.
 Values can range from 0.10 to 10.00.
-For example, a bid modifier of 0.5 decreases a USD 6 bid to USD 3 (0.5 x 6).
-When an auction qualifies for multiple bid modifiers, all of the applicable bid modifiers are multiplied.
-Bid modifiers never increase the bid to more than the maximum bid.
+For example, a bid multiplier of 0.5 decreases a USD 6 bid to USD 3 (0.5 x 6).
+When an auction qualifies for multiple bid modifiers, all of the applicable bid multipliers are multiplied.
+For example, if California has a bid multiplier of 2 and San Francisco has a bid multiplier of 3, then the final bid multiplier for ads that run in San Francisco is 6.

+>[!NOTE]
+>
+>Bid multipliers never increase the bid to more than the maximum bid.

 You can set bid multipliers (with values other than 1.00) for a [limited number of targets](#bid-multiplier-limits-by-target).